-You may also add full NameAndID to the data model as a transient string attribute.
-(In this case-since the value is solely read-only and dependent on other attributes-there's no functional benefit, but it is worth doing so that the model more fully communicates the entity's behavior.)
+You may also add fulllameAndID to the data model as a transient string attribute.
+(In this case, since the value is solely read-only and dependent on other attributes, there is no functional benefit, but it is worth doing so that the model more fully communicates the entity's behavior.)